SimonCropp/Argon/docs/Serializer/SerializeContractResolver.md

 # Custom IContractResolver

-This sample uses a custom `Argon.Serialization.IContractResolver` to modify how objects are serialized.
+This sample uses a custom `Argon.IContractResolver` to modify how objects are serialized.

 <!-- snippet: SerializeContractResolverTypes -->
 <a id='snippet-serializecontractresolvertypes'></a>